10 Tips to Go Plastic-Free on the Move

 Meeting friends after work for cocktails?
 Bring your own straw to avoid using single-use plastic.
 These make a great present for eco-friendly friends and family, too.
 Box of 6 Toile de Jouy straws, £120, dior.com

 5. Carry a reusable cup for hot drinks.

-Forgive us if this strikes you as obvious, but there are still those buying single use coffee cups, even though bringing your own will often mean you are charged less for the drink.
-There are tons of beautifully designed coffee cups, such as those from Ecoffee Cup and Keep Cup, but if your main quarm about getting a reusable cup is that you don’t want to carry it round all day or it’s too heavy or too large, get a collapsible one.
-Stojo Collapsible Reusable Pocket Cup, £9.99, johnlewis.com
+Avoid drinking from single-use coffee cups by investing in your own reusable cup.
+You’ll often be charged less for your drink, plus there are tons of beautifully designed coffee cups, such as those from Ecoffee Cup and Keep Cup.
+If your main quarm about purchasing a reusable cup is that you don’t want to carry it around all day, get a collapsible one like the below from Stojo.
+Stojo Collapsible Reusable Pocket Cup, £12, Oliver Bonas

 6. Carry your own cutlery.